Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. Which  of the following security incidents can have the most damaging impact to ab organization?
 	A system containing customer PII is compromised

-6. A security analyst for an organization notices unusual log activity in an app that was recently
+6. A security analyst for an organization notices unusual log activity in an app that was recently banned from the organization .However, the analyst forgets to escalate this activity to the proper